fb-co/devsbunker/important_todo.md

 -   [ ] Prepare foreign profile page for deployment

+    -   [x] IMPORTANT: if you navigate to something like /revenue or /saved (not present on the left side), the component still gets rendered

     -   [ ] Shoulnt give option to change desc if its not your own profile page

     -   [ ] Get rid of email option for foreign user